Outside

 Inside

 Because of their size, certain rooms may be more or less accessible for people who use mobility devices.
 In particular, restrooms may be difficult for us to navigate.
-We can't assume that every home will have an accessible restroom, even if that home is owned by a family member or one of your closest friends.
-While ADA standards may call for public facilities to install grab bars, to have raised toilet seats, or to have accessible controls for the sink, personal bathrooms usually aren't furnished this way.
-As a precaution, measuring the width of the bathroom door is always a great place to start and, if it meets the standard of 32 inches, it'll typically be accessible.
+We can't assume that every home will have an accessible restroom, even if that home is owned by one of your family member or a close friends.
+While ADA standards may call for public facilities to install grab bars, to have raised toilet seats, or to have accessible controls for the sink, personal bathrooms aren't usually furnished this way.
+As a precaution, measuring the width of the bathroom door is always a great place to start.
 If you feel that the interior of your own bathroom is a bit cramped, it's OK to communicate that to your guests.

-Though it might not seem ideal, it is always an option to host the event at a different location.
-That way, none of your guests feel singled out.
-Since the holidays are about enjoying each other's company, let's make this season an accessible one!
+Though it might not seem ideal, in the case that you're house isn't accessible, it is always an option to host the event at a different location.
+That way, all of your guests feel included.
+Since the holidays are about enjoying each other's company, let's make this season a fun and accessible one!

 Author: